MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 ### [Wizard](#tab/wizard)

-You can use the ingestion wizard to perform one-time ingestion, or continuous ingestion .
-You can use the ingestion wizard For continuous ingestion, set up an [Event Grid ingestion pipeline](#create-continuous-ingestion) in the ingestion wizard that responds to new files in the source container and ingests qualifying data into your table.
+You can use the ingestion wizard to perform a one-time ingestion, or continuous ingestion.
+For continuous ingestion, set up an [Event Grid ingestion pipeline](#create-continuous-ingestion) in the ingestion wizard that responds to new files in the source container and ingests qualifying data into your table.

 ### Prerequisites